jinman36/reading-notes/201n21/dayFiveNotes.md

   - em - ephemoral unit - this will adjust font size of text

-- serif - referes to the little feet and arms on the text
+- serif - references to the little feet and arms on the text
 - sans-serif

 - v-width - viewport width -adjusts to device that you are viewing the site from